 Intellectual disability must involve early-childhood onset of deficits in both of the following:

 Basing severity on IQ alone (eg, mild, 52 to 70 or 75; moderate, 36 to 51; severe, 20 to 35; and profound, < 20) is inadequate.
 Classification must also account for the level of support needed, ranging from intermittent to ongoing high-level support for all activities.
-Such an approach focuses on a person’s strengths and weaknesses, relating them to the demands of the person’s environment and the expectations and attitudes of the family and community.
+Such an approach focuses on a person’s strengths and needs, relating them to the demands of the person’s environment and the expectations and attitudes of the family and community.

 About 3% of the population functions at an IQ of < 70, which is at least 2 standard deviations below the mean IQ of the general population (IQ of 100); if the need for support is considered, only about 1% of the population has severe intellectual disability.
 Severe intellectual disability occurs in families from all socioeconomic groups and educational levels.
 Less severe intellectual disability (requiring intermittent or limited support) occurs most often in lower socioeconomic groups, paralleling with observations that IQ correlates best with success in school and socioeconomic status rather than specific organic factors.
 Nevertheless, recent studies suggest that genetic factors play roles even in milder cognitive disabilities.